xw7ed/QuranExplorer/README.md

 ```└── README.md           # This file```

 ## Data Sources and Credits
 The Quran database files (```quran_arabic.xml```, ```quran_english.xml```, ```quran_transliteration.xml```) included in this repository are sourced from https://github.com/ceefour/qurandatabase, created by ceefour.
-These files are used under the terms of their original license [specify the license if known, e.g., Creative Commons, MIT, etc.].
+These files are used under the terms of their original license Creative Commons Attribution-NoDerivs 3.0 Unported.
 Full credit and thanks to ceefour for providing these valuable XML resources.

 ## Troubleshooting
 - If you get a "FileNotFoundError": Ensure all XML files are present in the repository directory